thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 The team will pursue to ruther the UI in the following aspects

-* Refactoring core connectivity and reliability components
+* Refactoring core connectivity and reliability components.
-* Establish a more methodical QA and testing phase before releasing each version
+* Establish a more methodical QA and testing phase before releasing each version.
-* Create a series of automated front and backend tests to reduce resurfacing bugs
+* Create a series of automated front and backend tests to reduce resurfacing bugs.
 * Finish migration to ANT components complete with a style guide.
 * Further refine the navigation moving away from the sub-tab model.
-* Creating a more modular exchange experience and an easy way for exchanges to brand and configure their own
+* Creating a more modular exchange experience and an easy way for exchanges to brand and configure their own.

 In addition to that, all community feedback will be considered and groomed into issues where feasible.